In this article, I will share answers to common grill master questions like how long does charcoal last?

 If zipped properly, charcoal can last without any damage at all.
 But if exposed to moisture, its burning efficiency can be greatly reduced.
 Charcoal can last for many years in a bag or large container.

 Does charcoal go bad in containers?
-Many of them accumulate moisture as well so be sure to buy airtight containers for longer shelf life of charcoal.
+Many of them accumulate moisture as well so be sure to buy airtight containers for the longer shelf life of charcoal.

 Does Charcoal Expire?